Indigenous-plant relationships and agriculture

 Publications and Reports

-Prado, S., Roddick, A., Xavier, A., Martin, S., Hill-Montour, T., and Mitten, J. (In Press).
+Prado, S., Roddick, A., Xavier, A., Martin, S., Hill-Montour, T., and Mitten, J. 2026.
 Walking New Pathways: A Dialogue about the Present and Future of Collaborative Archaeology.
-New Directions for Teaching and Learning
+New Directions for Teaching and Learning (Accepted - In Press)

-Prado, S., Roddick, A., Xavier, A., Martin, S., Hill-Montour, T., and Mitten, J. (In Press).
+Prado, S., Roddick, A., Xavier, A., Martin, S., Hill-Montour, T., and Mitten, J. 2026.
 Walking New Pathways: A Dialogue about the Present and Future of Collaborative Archaeology.
-New Directions for Teaching and Learning
+New Directions for Teaching and Learning (Accepted - In Press)

 Prado, S. 2024.
 Tracing Indigenous Plant Foods in the Touchwood Hills before colonization.
 Starch grain report for Touchwood Agency Tribal Council (TATC)